-- B. Those functions of the Office of Telecommunications Policy and of its Director relating to: - (1) the preparation of Presidential telecommunications policy options including, but not limited to those related to the procurement and management of Federal telecommunications systems, national security, and emergency matters; and - (2) disposition of appeals from assignments of radio frequencies to stations of the United States Governare hereby transferred to the President who may delegate such functions within the Executive Office of the President as the President may from time to time deem desirable.
+B. Those functions of the Office of Telecommunications Policy and of its Director relating to:

+(1) the preparation of Presidential telecommunications policy options including, but not limited to those related to the procurement and management of Federal telecommunications systems, national security, and emergency matters; and are hereby transferred to the President who may delegate such functions within the Executive Office of the President as the President may from time to time deem desirable.
 All other functions of the Office of Telecommunications Policy and of its Director are hereby transferred to the Secretary of Commerce who shall provide for the performance of such functions.

+(2) disposition of appeals from assignments of radio frequencies to stations of the United States Government:

-- C. The functions of the Office of Drug Abuse Policy and its Director are hereby transferred to the President, who may delegate such functions within the Executive Office of the President as the President may from time to time deem desirable. - D. The functions of the Domestic Council are hereby transferred to the President, who may delegate such functions within the Executive Office of the President as the President may from time to time deem desir- - E. Those functions of the Council on Environmental Quality and the Office of Environmental Quality relating to the evaluation provided for by Section 11 of the Federal Nonnuclear Energy Research and Development Act of 1974 (Public Law 93-577, 88 Stat.
+C. The functions of the Office of Drug Abuse Policy and its Director are hereby transferred to the President, who may delegate such functions within the Executive Office of the President as the President may from time to time deem desirable.

+D. The functions of the Domestic Council are hereby transferred to the President, who may delegate such functions within the Executive Office of the President as the President may from time to time deem desirable.

+E. Those functions of the Council on Environmental Quality and the Office of Environmental Quality relating to the evaluation provided for by Section 11 of the Federal Nonnuclear Energy Research and Development Act of 1974 (Public Law 93-577, 88 Stat.
 1878) [42 U.S.C.
-5910], are hereby transferred to the Administrator of the Environmental Protection Agency - F. Those functions of the Office of Management and Budget and its Director relating to the Committee Management Secretariat (Public Law 92-463, 86 Stat.
+5910], are hereby transferred to the Administrator of the Environmental Protection Agency

+F. Those functions of the Office of Management and Budget and its Director relating to the Committee Management Secretariat (Public Law 92-463, 86 Stat.
 770, as amended by Public Law 94-409, 90 Stat.
 1247) [see section 7 of the Federal Advisory Committee Act, Pub.
 L. 92-463, Oct.
 6, 1972, 86 Stat.
-774, as amended, set out in Title 5, Appendix] are hereby transferred to the Administrator of General Services. - G. The functions of the Economic Opportunity Council are hereby transferred to the President, who may delegate such functions within the Executive Office of the President as the President may from time to time
+774, as amended, set out in Title 5.
+Appendix] are hereby transferred to the Administrator of General Services.

+G. The functions of the Economic Opportunity Council are hereby transferred to the President, who may delegate such functions within the Executive Office of the President as the President may from time to time deem desirable.